 The Environmental Protection Agency has identified sedimentation from land disturbance activities and polluted runoff from land development and redevelopment as major sources of water pollution, impacting drinking water supplies, natural habitats, and recreational resources.

 Any activity which will disturb 3,000 square feet or more of land or involve the movement of 100 cubic yards or more of soil is required to obtain a permit under the Natick Stormwater Management & Erosion Control Bylaw.
-There are two Stormwater Permit types:
+There are two types of Stormwater Permits with different thresholds.

 - The construction of a new Drainage Facility or alteration of an existing Drainage Facility greater than 3,000 square feet, but not exceeding 20,000 square feet.

 - The addition, on-Site redistribution, or export of greater than or equal to 100 cubic yards, but not exceeding 750 cubic yards of Soil.

 - Any Land Disturbance greater than 20,000 square feet.